 The Shakespeare Project of Chicago presents free theatrical readings (October through April) of William Shakespeare and other classic dramatists at our four Chicago venues: The Newberry Library (Chicago), The Niles Public Library, The Highland Park Public Library, and The Wilmette Public Library.
-Click HERE to join our email list and receive updates on our FREE performances in our theatrical reading season.
+Complete the form at the bottom of this page to join our email list and receive updates on our FREE performances in our theatrical reading season.

 Our fee-based Education Outrreach program includes our productions of "50-Minute Romeo and Juliet" and "50-Minute Hamlet" which are performed in the school.
 Contact email@example.com for pricing and performance availability.